manicmachine/jpass/README.md

 While Swift supports all major operating systems, JPass currently only supports MacOS since it leverages Mac specific APIs to access the local keychain.
 This may change in the future if there's enough demand.

 JPass is a self-contained binary so it can be installed anywhere.
-The recommended method is to download the latest release and move it to `/usr/local/bin/` as this path is included in your envionrment by default - making it easily accessible anywhere in your shell.
+The recommended method is to download the latest release and move it to `/usr/local/bin/` as this path is included in your environment by default - making it easily accessible anywhere in your shell.

 ## Configuration
 JPass supports the following (optional) environment variables: